Points de contrôle

 Configure the load balancing service

 Task 4.
-Sending traffic to your instances
+Send traffic to your instances

 Now that the load balancing service is configured, you can start sending traffic to the forwarding rule and watch the traffic be dispersed to different instances.